cybercongress/cybercongress/.github/CONTRIBUTING.md

 # Contributing rules

-Want to contributing to Congress?
+Want to contribute to Congress?
 Awesome!
 We love contributions from everyone.
-Let's us propose you the best ways for contributing.
-It's provides your help really useful!
+Let us propose you the best ways for contributing.
+It makes your help really useful!

 This guide explains how to:

 - Get started
-- Development workflow
+- Use development workflow
 - Get help if you encounter trouble

 ## Opening issues

 **Open an issue** to report bugs or to propose new features.
-Also we propose to you using our issue templates according to problem types.
+Also we offer to use our issue templates according to problem types.

 >Note: the problem will be solved as quickly as it is clearly described.